 - Birger Jarl is a cross between a good but simple city break hotel, and a design hotel, so it’s got the sort of furnishings you’ll see in design magazines, but applied in a simple, unpretentious way.
 This is a big hotel, with 235 rooms and suites, and it’s that, and the Vasatan location that are probably responsible for it’s good value price tag.
 The lavish breakfast included in the room rate helps too.
 And there’s a chic bar and a lunge-restaurant.

 - If you’d prefer to stay in a private apartment we recommend you visit our online partner, Booking.com.

-- Stockholm Arlanda Airport is served by BA, SAS and Norwegian, which is convenient if you’re travelling from the UK.
-There’s a bus called the Arlanda Express which takes you from the airport into the centre of town in 20minutes.
+- Stockholm Arlanda Airport is well served by BA, SAS and Norwegian Airlines.
+There’s a bus called the Arlanda Express which takes you from the airport into the centre of town in 20 minutes.
 Skavsta Airport is also close by and is popular with the low-cost carriers.

 - Stockholm is beautiful in winter, but it’s also cold and very dark, so if you’ve not been to the city before you’re better off visiting between May and September when the days are longer.
 Summer is a popular time to visit, with temperatures in the mid-20s and daylight lasting until 11 or 12pm.
-Spring and autumn are quieter, which might appeal to you.
+Spring and autumn are quieter times to visit.